railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 :menuselection:`Accounting --> Periodical Processing --> Billing -->
 Bill Tasks Works`.

-Open ERP then displays all of the costs that haven't yet been invoiced.
+Open ERP then displays all of the costs that have not yet been invoiced.
 You can filter the proposed list and click the appropriate action button to generate the corresponding invoices.
 You can select the level of detail which is reported on the invoice, such as the date and details of the services.